radicle-dev/radicle.xyz/_guides/seeder.md

 You can view information about your Radicle profile by running `rad self`.
 The `--nid` and `--alias` flags can be used to return the Node ID and alias.

-Configuring your node
+Configuring Your Node
 ---------------------
 There are a couple of things we need to set up a seed node.

 First, we must set the node's default *seeding policy*.

 The seeding policy tells the node which repositories and forks to fetch and offer to the network.
-For public seed nodes, a permissive seeding policy is often set, such that all data on the network is stored and replicated.
+For *public seed nodes*, a *permissive* seeding policy is often set, such that *all data* on the network is stored and replicated.

-Second, we must set an external address for the node to be reached on the network.
+Second, we must set an *External Address* for the node to be reached on the network.
 This address will be advertised to peers, allowing them to connect to your seed node.
 Generally, this will be a DNS name with port `8776`, for example `seed.radicle.example:8776`.

-Here's an example minimal configuration file with a permissive seeding policy and external address set:
+Here's an example minimal configuration file with a permissive seeding policy and an external address set:

 ```json
 {